0

 Important notes and risk considerations

-Managed distribution policies are designed to provide attractive, regular distributions throughout the course of the year.
-Under a managed distribution policy, a fund seeks to maintain a stable regular distribution amount that, over the long term, matches the fund’s total distributions paid to its total return.
 Closed-end fund historical distribution sources have included net investment income, realized gains, and return of capital.
+It is important to understand these sources, and also the fund’s distribution rate relative to its NAV performance.
 You should not draw any conclusions about a fund’s past or future investment performance from its current distribution rate.

 Contact us